Lukas-Razz/CSharp_Demo_DependencyInjection/slides/slides.md

 # Task

 * Register the CourseService and EnrollmentService to AutoFac and try to resolve it
-* Implement CourseService and CourseService using TDD
+* Implement CourseService and EnrollmentService using TDD
   - First write the tests
   - Then write the code
 * Mock all dependencies